Crosswinds Response to Defamatory Media

 For families searching for a residential program for their troubled teen it is normal to inquire about the cost of programs only to find that the tuition is anywhere from $3,000 to $30,000 per month!
 Crosswinds has been blessed to receive the Caribbean Mountain Academy campus as a donation, is overseen and managed by an organization with over 50 years of experience with little expense, and provides opportunities for interns and missionaries, with appropriate experience, as support staff, to keep overhead low.
 In addition, we seek grant support to offset tuition even further to ensure that finances are not a deterrent to families that truly need help but do not have the financial means.
 With all of this in mind, the tuition for Caribbean Mountain Academy is currently $2,500 per month, which is one of the most affordable in the industry and we intend to maintain this philosophy.
 Crosswinds goal is not to line our pockets, but to provide an excellent program for troubled teens and their families.
 In the end, we want to see families’ reunited, happy, and successful – long term.

 From the day that Crosswinds started its programming in the Dominican Republic we have held ourselves to the very same stringent standards that our partner organization, Lifeline, is held to by the State of Indiana.
-We also adhere to the standards of COA, a national accreditation held by Lifeline.
 Each and every day we strive to be the very best at serving children and families.
 Our academic program is accredited by Christian Schools International (CSI), a gold standard accreditation program that is based on both a dedication to measuring the mission of the school and the process for continuous school improvement.

 Gay Conversion Therapy